shukriadams/lastfm-dl/README.md

 # Lastfm-dl

 App for downloading scrobbles from Last.fm - save your play history for posterity.
 Data is stored as a JSON file.
-Works on large histories - 900K+ scrobbles, going back to 2004.
+Works on large histories (900K+ scrobbles), going as far back as 2004.

 ## Features